mkoohafkan/mkoohafkan.github.io/_posts/2020-01-30-generating-networks-from-polylines-with-arcgis.md

 of any given polyline, so I needed many points per line in order to adequately represent the spatial variation in conditions.
 I also wanted to keep the geometry of my polylines intact, so I needed multiple points along the line in order to capture the coordinates and curvature of the lines.
-I Accomplished this by densifying my polylines using the the ArcGIS [Densify](https://pro.arcgis.com/en/pro-app/tool-reference/editing/densify.htm) tool.
+I accomplished this by densifying my polylines using the ArcGIS [Densify](https://pro.arcgis.com/en/pro-app/tool-reference/editing/densify.htm) tool.

 ## Capturing network nodes from the polylines

 A network is defined as collection of "nodes" connected by "edges".
-Logically, the polylines will correspond to edges in the resulting network, and the nodes are the junctions between polylines.
-The network nodes therefore correspond to the polyline vertices.
+Logically, the polylines will correspond to edges in the resulting network and the nodes are the junctions between polylines, i.e. the polyline vertices.
 We need to extract the polyline vertices as a point layer in order to generate the node list needed to construct the network.
 We can generate this "nodes" layer from the polyline layer with the ArcGIS [Feature Vertices To Points](https://pro.arcgis.com/en/pro-app/tool-reference/data-management/feature-vertices-to-points.htm)